[2/3] Host a Beer Game Live or Remote

 Click on "Send Message" to send a message to several players at once, or filter on specific games/roles.
 Use this feature to distribute a message to specific participants/roles, for example asking them to order.
 It complements the scheduled messages you can prepare inside the game configuration, which are more meant to support the game narrative.

-Click on the button "Finish Game" to end a game even if it hasn't reached its final week.
-You may use this function in case the game are taking a bit too long, or to reach the debriefing pages prematurely.
+Click on the button "Finish Game" to end the game of one or several teams, even if it hasn't reached its final week.
+You may use this function in case the games are taking a bit too long, or to reach the debriefing pages prematurely.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.